gracecavanagh/geom99/technicallogs.md

-Week 10 & 11 Technical Log | Total time for this log:
+Week 10 & 11 Technical Log | Total time for this log: UNFINISHED (still need to copy in the rest of the word doc)

 Date: March 18, 2024 | Time Duration: 5:30pm to 7:30pm | Total Time: 2 hours.